Xocas17/OpenFlowSDN/README.md

 ```
 ### Program sequence
 ### 1. Start listeners
-Once the controller starts, the **launch()** function is executed, adding 2 listeners, the first one waiting for switch connections and the second one waiting for incoming packets.
+Once the controller starts, the **launch()** function is executed, adding 2 listeners, the first one waiting for incoming switch connections and the second one waiting for incoming packets.

  ```python
 def launch ():